Hard to Find Components for Embedded Systems

 Embedded systems are an integral part of modern technology.
 Embedded systems are used in all kinds of electronic products, from smartphones to automobiles and from televisions to washing machines.
 Essentially, embedded systems are used everywhere automation is needed and the industry supports many other large industries such as the automotive, robotics, and telecommunications industries.

-This industry often has need of components in short supply (shortages or allocations) as well as obsolete and end of life components.
+This industry often has need of components in short supply (shortages or allocations) as well as end-of-life components.